tophtucker/bates/README.md

 Travis need to have a `GIT_TOKEN` environment variable set up with your project token.

 `npm run bates -- clean`
-Delete any build and transpiled file.
+Delete all build and transpiled files.